 If you don't specify a folder, the web scene will be stored at the root level of your portal content.
 You can also create a folder by typing a name in the input box.

-- Optionally, under Share with, check the appropriate boxes if you want to share the scene with everyone, with members of your ArcGIS organization, or with any groups to which you belong.
+- Optionally, under Share with, check the appropriate boxes to share the scene with everyone, with members of your ArcGIS organization, or with any groups to which you belong.